 Good branding has a real impact on sales

 When we are immediately recognizable to a customer, and they know our part in their story, we have a greater chance of selling to them.

 According to Forbes Magazine, consistent brand presentation across all platforms increases revenue by 23%.
 Good branding results not just in individual sales, but in customer loyalty, and 43% of customers spend more money on the brands they are loyal to (Tailor Brands).
 So all the work of producing a consistent, relatable brand that guides customers to their goals is absolutely worth it in terms of the bottom line.

 Now that we’ve talked more about what “branding” really entails, here’s the real plot twist: whether a business has worked on it or not, they already have a brand.
 Customers and potential customers form opinions and have feelings about companies and their projected images all the time.
 Every business is always building their brand.
 The trouble is, if we are not building it strategically, people might think of their brand not as “genuine” or “fun” or “generous,” but as “confusing” or “unprofessional.”
-They might think “oh, that brand is a barbershop” when in reality, your brand is “the barbershop supply.”
-Branding is not only important–it’s vital!
+They might think “oh, they’re a barbershop” when in reality, you are “the barbershop supply.”
+Consistency is not only important–it’s vital!

 We hope this has been a helpful way to think about your own branding if you are strategizing or re-strategizing.
-There’s a list of questions at here that we think is a great starting point for thinking about your brand.
-And if you’re interested in getting into the nitty-gritty or checking out some examples of the components and process of branding, you can read more here.
+There’s a list of questions here that we think is a great starting point.
+And if you’re ready to take the plunge into branding that makes a huge impact, check us out here.